stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 behind the current state  of the cluster.
 Each one of the OSDs must recover once the fault is resolved.

-Ceph provides a number of settings to balance the resource contention between new service requests and the need to recover data objects and restore the placement groups to the current state.
+Stone provides a number of settings to balance the resource contention between new service requests and the need to recover data objects and restore the placement groups to the current state.
 The ``osd recovery delay start`` setting allows an OSD to restart, re-peer and even process some replay requests before